protonemedia/laravel-splade-docs/table-bulk-actions.md

+---
+description: The Splade Table component supports Bulk Actions.
+It can perform the action on the selected rows, on all rows on the current page, or on all rows on all pages.
+keywords: laravel datatables bulk actions, laravel datatables actions, laravel table bulk action, laravel tables bulk action
+---

 # Table Bulk Actions

 The Table component supports performing Bulk Actions.
 First, you must register a supporting route using the `spladeTable()` method on the `Route` facade.
 As of version 0.6, the automatic installer does this for you.
 If you need to register the route manually, make sure it uses the `web` and `splade` Middleware, for example, in `web.php`: